pCobosAlcala/CashTransfers_COVID19/README.md

 # Responses to face the pandemic in Latin America and the Caribbean

-Repository of databases and code analysis of the document "[Responses to face the pandemic in Latin America and the Caribbean: the use of cash transfer programs and social protection information systems](http://twitter.com/)".
+Repository of databases and code analysis of the document "[Policy Responses to the Pandemic for COVID-19 in Latin America and the Caribbean: The Use of Cash Transfer Programs and Social Protection Information Systems](http://google.com/)".

 	 > The final version of this repository is pending from the reviewers approval.